hoyishian/footballwebscraper/README.md

 Cmp -- Passes Completed

-Att -- Passes Attempted
+PassAtt -- Passes Attempted

 Cmp% -- Pass Completion Percentage (Minimum 30 minutes played per squad game to qualify as a leader)

-TotDist -- Total distance, in yards, that completed passes have traveled in any direction
+PassTotDist -- Total distance, in yards, that completed passes have traveled in any direction

-PrgDist -- Progressive Distance (Total distance, in yards, that completed passes have traveled towards the opponent's goal.
+PassPrgDist -- Progressive Distance (Total distance, in yards, that completed passes have traveled towards the opponent's goal.
 Note: Passes away from opponent's goal are counted as zero progressive yards.)

 ##### Short (Passes between 5 and 15 yards)
-Cmp -- Passes Completed
+Cmp.1 -- Passes Completed

-Att -- Passes Attempted
+Att.1 -- Passes Attempted

-Cmp% -- Pass Completion Percentage
+Cmp%.1 -- Pass Completion Percentage

 ##### Medium (Passes between 15 and 30 yards)
-Cmp -- Passes Completed
+Cmp.2 -- Passes Completed

-Att -- Passes Attempted
+Att.2 -- Passes Attempted

-Cmp% -- Pass Completion Percentage
+Cmp%.2 -- Pass Completion Percentage

 ##### Long (Passes longer than 30 yards)

-Cmp -- Passes Completed
+Cmp.3 -- Passes Completed

-Att -- Passes Attempted
+Att.3 -- Passes Attempted

-Cmp% -- Pass Completion Percentage
+Cmp%.3 -- Pass Completion Percentage

 ##### Performance
 Ast -- Assists

 xA -- xG Assisted (xG which follows a pass that assists a shot)

 KP -- Key Passes (Passes that directly lead to a shot (assisted shots))

-1/3 -- Passes into Final Third (Completed passes that enter the 1/3 of the pitch closest to the goal, Not including set pieces)
+PassFinThird -- Passes into Final Third (Completed passes that enter the 1/3 of the pitch closest to the goal, Not including set pieces)

 PPA -- Passes into Penalty Area (Completed passes into the 18-yard box, Not including set pieces)

 CrsPA -- Crosses into Penalty Area (Completed crosses into the 18-yard box, Not including set pieces)

-Prog -- Progressive Passes (Completed passes that move the ball towards the opponent's goal at least 10 yards from its furthest point in the last six passes, or any completed pass into the penalty area.
+PassProg -- Progressive Passes (Completed passes that move the ball towards the opponent's goal at least 10 yards from its furthest point in the last six passes, or any completed pass into the penalty area.
 Excludes passes from the defending 40% of the pitch)

 #### Goal and Shot Creation
 ![GCA Screenshot from FBRef Website](/screenshots/GCA.png)